ereynrs/DisasterMessagesClassifier/README.md

 ```

 ### How to run the web app
-Run the following command in the project's root directory to run the web app:
+Run the following command in the project's app directory to run the web app:
 ```
 python run.py
 ```